 This biscuit hits the spot.
 Sarah B’s genial combination of sea salt, coconut sugar and the addition of black pepper gives you an incredible taste experience.
 Best of all, they are made from straight up ground oats.

-To be honest, I haven’t actually tried the original recipe yet… My version is heavily inspired by the recipe in the book but I decided to try it with ghee rather than coconut oil.
+To be honest, I haven’t actually tried the original recipe yet… My version is heavily inspired by the recipe in her book but I decided to try it with ghee rather than coconut oil.
 So these guys are a little different.
 If you don’t have ghee, you can use normal unsalted butter.
 Or try the original coconut oil version.
 The original recipe also calls for chocolate chunks, but since I didn’t have any and they turned out delicious anyway, I’ve left it out.

 I’m sure you can find other ways to enjoy that chocolate… 😉